Taking a solo trip to NYC?

 The Big Apple has plenty to keep you occupied!

-From prestigious art and history museums, to iconic landmarks, to breathtaking public parks and more, you’ll have no trouble filling the time with fun things to do during your trip to NYC!
+From prestigious art and history museums to LGBTQ friendly things to do in NYC to iconic landmarks, to breathtaking public parks and more, you’ll have no trouble filling the time with fun things to do during your trip to NYC!

 Here are 43 things to do in New York City alone.